Law of the Russian Empire: History

 Alexander II, as part of his Great Reforms, introduced a judicial reform in 1864.
 This reform was motivated by the abolition of serfdom in the Russian Empire and contemporary developments in court systems in European countries.
+The new Russian judicial system after this reform was based on the following principles: an independent judiciary, oral and adversarial trial, equality of all before the law, introduction of legal representation, jury trial for serious criminal cases.
+At the same time, traditional peasant justice continued to operate with minimal influence from the government.

 In 1881, Alexander II approved a proposal of far-reaching constitutional changes, including the introduction of elections, but a few hours later, he was assassinated.
 His son, Alexander III, changed the approach and concentrated on preserving the Russian autocracy.

 The Russian Revolution of 1905 led to a series of measures introduced by Nicholas II.
 These included the creation of the State Duma, the publication of the October Manifesto, and the adoption of the Russian Constitution of 1906.
 After the February Revolution in 1917, the Provisional Government assumed the role of the supreme legislator.
 Laws issued by it were mainly of symbolic significance, as it was not able to enforce them.
 The Bolsheviks overthrew the government and arrested its members.
 They declared the previous order antiquated and claimed the start of a new revolutionary era.